tokeron/telegram_bot_101/README.md

 # telegram_bot_101

-This tutorial is a qiuck start to develop a telegram bot.
-All the tools in this tutorial are free of charge, including the cloud service and the database.
+This tutorial is a qiuck start to develop a telegram bot.\n All the tools in this tutorial are free of charge, including the cloud service and the database.\n Fisrt I will describe the envirement\n
-Fisrt I will describe the envirement for the envirement we will be using:
+For the envirement we will be using:
-- Telegram API for the from end.
+- Telegram API for the front end.
 - Google script to develop the code and publish it to the web. (using JavaScript)
 - Google sheets ad a database.
 - Decorator for debuging.
 - Google Apps Script GitHub Assistant for the intergration with git.

 ## Step 1: Create your own bot
+First, we will use the telegram botfather[https://t.me/BotFather] in order to create a bot.
 ## Step 2: Create a script in Google script
 ## Step 3: Create sheet in Google spreadsheets
 ## Step 4: Connect the project to the Google Apps Script GitHub Assistant.